 The receipt that kicks off the Kaufmann sidequest in the first game mentions a sales tax of either 6.25% or 6.75%.
 Not very helpful by itself perhaps, but in conjunction with other evidence, it might tell us something.

 Many of the cars in Silent Hill 2 and 3 have (admittedly blurry) license plates that resemble Illinois plates.

-Throw It In: In the film , Colin flicking his tongue in a disturbingly sexual manner wasn't in the script.
-The actor playing him did it as a joke in one take, but Christoph Gans liked how it looked, so it was kept in.
+Throw It In!: Colin flicking his tongue in a disturbingly sexual manner wasn't in the script.
+His actor did it as a joke in one take, but director Christophe Gans liked how it looked and kept it in.

-Uncanny Valley: In the film, the nurses' unsettling movements were achieved by having the dancers/actors perform all the on-screen motions backwards and play them in reverse.
+Uncanny Valley: Invoked.
+The nurses' unsettling movements were achieved by having the dancers/actors perform all the on-screen motions backwards and then playing the footage in reverse.